-Southwest (Lincoln, Lyon, Murray, Pipestone, Redwood and Rock counties) SHIPSHIP Stories:
+Southwest (Lincoln, Lyon, Murray, Pipestone, Redwood and Rock counties) SHIP

 - Watch this video to learn how students at Russell-Tyler-Ruthton School are growing their own fresh produce:

-Learn how these counties are improving the health of their communities
+Learn how Southwest SHIP is improving the health of its communities

 Working with schools